scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 		- **name**: a variale of type string
 		- **response**: a variable of type closure
 	- the function executes the closure using the name argument as a input
 ![img](./../img/helloworld-xcode1.png)
 ## Add @jvm to compile the class to Android
 Now we make the changes to be able to compile the class to Android

 5. Add @jvm to the classes you want to compile to Android.
-In our case here, we add @JVM to the GreetingService class
+In our case here, we add @jvm to the GreetingService class

 6. The @jvm annotation is part of the Swif4J library.
 Please import Swift4J using **import Swift4j** (smaller case j)